 Children: The safety and effectiveness of diazepam rectal gel for children under 2 years of age have not been established.

-Seniors: The dose of diazepam rectal gel may need to be decreased for those over 60 years of age to avoid over-sedation and impaired coordination.
+Seniors: The dose of diazepam rectal gel may need to be decreased for those over 60 years of age to avoid excessive sleepiness and impaired coordination.

 There may be an interaction between diazepam rectal gel and any of the following:

 - anti-histamines (e.g., azelastine, cetirizine, doxylamine, diphenhydramine, hydroxyzine, loratadine)